hashicorp/terraform-plugin-framework/README.md

 # Terraform Plugin Framework

-terraform-plugin-framework is a module for building Terraform providers built on [terraform-plugin-go](https://github.com/hashicorp/terraform-plugin-go).
+terraform-plugin-framework is a module for building Terraform providers.
+It is built on [terraform-plugin-go](https://github.com/hashicorp/terraform-plugin-go).
 It aims to provide as much of the power, predictability, and versatility of terraform-plugin-go as it can while abstracting away implementation details and repetitive, verbose tasks.

 ## Status